kadas-albireo/kadas-albireo.github.io/README.md

 KADAS Albireo Manuals
 =====================

-This repo contains the user and training manuals for [KADAS Albireo](https://github.com/sourcepole/kadas-albireo).
+This repo contains the user and training manuals for [KADAS Albireo 2](https://github.com/kadas-albireo/kadas-albireo2).

 Requirements